rcgsheffield/airbods/README.md

 Code examples are contained the the [`examples`](examples) directory that can be used to retrieve data in various languages.

-Most of the examples shown below refer to the development environment deployed on the virtual machine at `airbodsdev.shef.ac.uk` because it is "safe" to access this.
-The real service will run on the production instance at `airbods.shef.ac.uk`.

 # Overview

 The system comprises two major parts: